sysml/lightvm/README.md

 dom0 and domU domains.
 Inside dom0, Chaos will make use of the ``/dev/xen/noxs_backend`` device when requesting to the backend drivers the creation of devices configured for the target guest domains.
-With ``noxs``, besides the backend drivers for network and block devices, the ``sysctl`` backend driver is in charge with providing all the system-wise information and events (such as shutdown events) needed by the guest domains.
+With NoXS, besides the backend drivers for network and block devices, the ``sysctl`` backend driver is in charge with providing all the system-wise information and events (such as shutdown events) needed by the guest domains.
 On the guest side, the ``sysctl`` front driver will receive the